23 East Airy Street, Norristown, PA 19401 · 215-627-6434 ·

 What is the background and experience of the team, including investment managers?

-The Church Foundation has generally invested 70% equity and 30% fixed income/debt, and maintains approximately $100,000 in cash to cover non-distribution withdrawals.
+The Consolidated Fund is generally invested in equity, fixed income/debt, and other entities, and maintains approximately $100,000 in cash to cover non-distribution withdrawals.

 What fund options do you offer?

-Yes.
-The quarterly review available on our website list the funds that make up the Consolidated Fund.
+TCF offers the Consolidated Fund, a high-quality co-mingled investment portfolio, with quarterly distributions.
+The quarterly review is available on the website lists the funds that make up the Consolidated Fund.

 What is the diversification within these funds?
 Large-cap, mid-cap, small-cap.
 Domestic US vs. International?